-- Students can save the application and come back to it later to complete it. - If a student selects the wrong sub-plan (specialization), and then choose a different sub-plan, any prerequisite data entered will disappear. - Save often!
-Just scroll down to the bottom of the page and click on the save button to save work. - BSPH major applicants will be required to include a 500 word essay in their application.
-Students also will have the opportunity to include up to 200 words of additional information they believe would be important to the committee that reviews applications.
+- Students can save the application and come back to it later to complete it. - If a student selects the wrong sub-plan (specialization), and then choose a different subplan, any prerequisite data entered will disappear.

 SECTION V: BSPH DEGREE

 General Education Requirements (GE)